Strange Adventures in Infinite Space: Weird Worlds: Return to Infinite Space

 Weird Worlds won the award for Innovation In Audio at the 2006 Independent Games Festival, and was nominated for the Seumas McNally Grand Prize that same year.

 Legacy

-The game has been considered to be one of the first "rogue-lite" games, games that took core roguelike such as permadeath and procedural generation but adopted them to different gameplay styles that forwent the tile-based and hack-and-slash gameplay.
-Writing for PC Gamer, Jody McGregor called it the "original spaceship roguelike", tracing its lineage from the Star Control series to FTL: Faster than Light.
-FTL developer Justin Ma has cited Weird Worlds as an influence on the game's development.
-Journalists have since made favorable comparisons between FTL and Weird Worlds.
+Strange Adventures in Infinite Space has been considered to be one of the first "rogue-lite" games, games that took core roguelike such as permadeath and procedural generation but adopted them to different gameplay styles that forwent the tile-based and hack-and-slash gameplay.
+The game was highlighted in 250 Indie Games You Must Play, with Mike Rose celebrating its randomized content, short length, and replay value.
+Describing it as a "magical mystery tour of the universe", astrophysicist Neal Roger Tringham noted the game as one of the first science fiction themed indy games.
+Bounthavy Sivilay noted Strange Adventures as one of the first indie games to use procedural generation outside of the role-playing genre, inspiring later indie titles such as FTL.
+Writing for PC Gamer, Jody McGregor called Strange Adventures the "original spaceship roguelike", tracing its lineage from the Star Control series to FTL: Faster than Light.
+Co-founder of Subset Games Jay Ma acknowledged that Weird Worlds was an influence on the development of FTL, with journalists making favorable comparisons between FTL and Weird Worlds.
 Rock Paper Shotgun also noted the influence of Weird Worlds on The Long Journey Home, another procedurally generated space game influenced by FTL.
+In Exploring Roguelike Games, John Harris refers to "some of the best quasi-roguelike space games out there" when listing Strange Adventures in Infinite Space, Weird Worlds: Return to Infinite Space, and Sea of Stars: Infinite Space III.